-Manipulating file system paths in iOS and iPadOS (we will refer to both as iOS from now on) is actually fairly straightforward and similar to how it’s done, say, on a Mac — with only few peculiarities.
+Manipulating file system paths in iOS and iPadOS (we will refer to both as iOS from now on) is actually fairly straightforward and similar to how it’s done, say, on a Mac — with only a few peculiarities.
 Generally, you can assume that all the usual rules apply, with two key differences:

 directory for your own Python modules and packages.
-The main reason those files are where they are is because Juno can be sure it will be able to access this location no matter what.
+The main reason those files are where they are is that Juno can be sure it will be able to access this location no matter what.

-Although you will find that absolute paths on iOS look similar to paths on a desktop OS, such as macOS, you shouldn’t rely on them too much — because they are not permanent, and occasionally get updated by the system under the hood, even if you haven’t moved the file.
+Although you will find that absolute paths on iOS look similar to paths on a desktop OS, such as macOS, you shouldn’t rely on them too much — because they are not permanent and occasionally get updated by the system under the hood, even if you haven’t moved the file.
 Here is an example of an absolute path of a file in iOS:

 /private/var/mobile/Containers/Data/Application/76FB0F63-CCC1-4754-8047-B79F5E45FA97/Documents/MNIST/data.csv